Half-yearly Financial Report

 Unquoted loan stock income

-Fixed returns on non-equity shares and debt securities are recognised when the Company’s right to receive payment and expect settlement is established.
+Fixed returns on non-equity shares and debt securities are recognised when the Company’s rights to receive payment and expected settlement are established.
 Where interest is rolled up and/or payable at redemption then it is recognised as income unless there is reasonable doubt as to its receipt.

 Bank interest income